top of page

 What I’m Offering

 In the coming months, I’ll be introducing different Circles, each one created with care and intention.
 Some will be open to all.
 Others will be designed to meet the needs of specific communities or experiences.
+Some will be on line and some will be in person in Wiltshire.
 All are adult spaces age 18+

 Image by Johannes Plenio

 This Circle is created with neurodivergent individuals at the heart.
-Open to all neurotypes, it is designed to centre the needs, rhythms, and ways of being that are often overlooked in neurotypical spaces.
+It is designed to centre the needs, rhythms, and ways of being that are often overlooked in neurotypical spaces.

-We’ll explore our neurodivergence—whatever that looks like for each of us—and begin building a space of acceptance, curiosity, and real connection.
-Future gatherings may continue, shaped by the needs and voices of those who attend.
+We’ll explore our neurodivergence, whatever that looks like for each of us, and begin building a space of acceptance, curiosity, and real connection.

 Image by Ales Krivec